Fornication/Arkays-Commandment/README.md

 ## Skyrim Anniversary Edition

-- This list requires you to have updated to the most recent build of Skyrim Special Edition on Steam, dubbed "Skyrim Anniversary Edition".
+- THIS LIST DOES NOT REQUIRE THE PAID CREATION CLUB MODS.
+This list requires you to have updated to the most recent build of Skyrim Special Edition on Steam, dubbed "Skyrim Anniversary Edition".
+This only contains 4 free creation club mods.
 The list itself uses an older Skyrim version, and will automatically be downgraded for you.
 Your Steam folder will not be touched.
 Do not run the Downgrade Patcher or the list will not install.

 - If for some reason you DO NOT want to upgrade to the latest Skyrim version, there is a workaround.
 Rename your current "Skyrim Special Edition" folder in your steam folder to something else.
 Go to steam and verify the integrity of the games files, or simply try to play Skyrim Special Edition, and this will trigger Steam to reinstall Skyrim Special Edition.
 Once it's finished downloading, you can install this list.
 Upon finalizing the installation, you can optionally delete the newly installed "Skyrim Special Edition" Steam folder, and rename your old folder back to the original name.